eth-brownie/brownie/docs/api-project.rst

 .. py:method:: build.get_error_source_from_pc(pc)

-    Given the program counter from a stack trace that caused a transaction to revert, returns the highlighted relevent source code.
+    Given the program counter from a stack trace that caused a transaction to revert, returns the highlighted relevent source code and the name of the method that reverted.

     Used by ``TransactionReceipt`` when generating a ``VirtualMachineError``.

 .. py:method:: build.expand_build_offsets(build_json)